Technigo/project-cluedo/README.md

 This week overall has been a struggle for me, but I am nevertheless proud that I managed to finish the project and to complete the red level.
 The black level seems way out of reach for me at the level I am now.

+UPDATE: I worked some more on the code after the code-review and a code coach-session:
+- I made the PLAY AGAIN-button work so the page reloads, which previously didn't work.
+- I changed the pickRoom-function so that the room card could only be picked once.
+- I made the black level-function to increase chance of favourite weapon on the weapon card to work.
+- I also fixed some minor things in CSS, such as the wrapper-image to cover the whole creen on different media queries, and I made the loader centered on the card at all media queries.
+- I cleaned the code, removed unused code and made single-line cmments in JS into multi-line.

 ## View it live
 https://suspicious-mahavira-031870.netlify.app/

-## Known Errors and Things to Improve
-The animation on the cards isn't quite centered when the cards get narrower in media query at one pont.

-The 'PLAY AGAIN?'-button doesn't work to reload the page as intended.

-The function that increase chance of favourite weapon doesn't work.